Dimensions of globalization

+Globalization has been said to have several main dimensions.

-Manfred Steger, professor of Global Studies at the University of Hawaii at Manoa argues that globalization has four main dimensions: economic, political, cultural, ecological, with ideological aspects of each category.
+Manfred Steger, professor of Global Studies at the University of Hawaii at Manoa argues that globalization has four main dimensions: economic, political, cultural, and ecological, with ideological aspects of each category.
 David Held's book Global Transformations is organized around the same dimensions, though the ecological is not listed in the title.
 This set of categories relates to the four-domain approach of circles of social life, and Circles of Sustainability.

 Steger compares the current study of globalization to the ancient Buddhist parable of blind scholars and their first encounter with an elephant.
 Similar to the blind scholars, some globalization scholars are too focused on compacting globalization into a singular process and clashes over “which aspect of social life constitutes its primary domain” prevail.

 Dimensions

 Economic

 Economic globalization is the intensification and stretching of economic interrelations around the globe.